 - services may need to be shorter so the venue can be cleaned between services

-- organising a celebration of life or memorial for a later date, when it's safe to do so
+- whether you might organise a celebration of life or memorial for a later date, when it's safe to do so

 - social distancing requirements